Kelana Jaya line extension: History

 The extensions of the LRT Kelana Jaya Line and Ampang and Sri Petaling Lines (formerly known as PUTRA and STAR LRT respectively), to USJ and Puchong respectively and converging at Putra Heights were proposed simultaneously by the government in 2006.
 The extension is named as LRT Extension Project (LEP) and will be part of a RM10 billion plan to expand Kuala Lumpur's public transport network.

 As of August 2008, Syarikat Prasarana Negara Berhad (SPNB, now known as Prasarana Malaysia) was reportedly running land and engineering studies for the proposed extension.

 In September 2009, SPNB began displaying the alignment of the proposed extensions over a 3-month period for feedback.
 The Kelana Jaya extension will see 13 new stations over 17 km from Kelana Jaya to Putra Heights.
 Construction is expected to commence in early 2010.

-In November 2010, Prasarana announced that it has awarded RM1.7 billion for first phase of the project.
-The winners include Trans Resource Corp Bhd for the Kelana Jaya line extension.
+In November 2010, Prasarana announced that it had awarded RM1.7 billion for the first phase of the project.
+The winners include Trans Resource Corp.
+Bhd. for the Kelana Jaya line extension.
 UEM Builders Bhd and Intria Bina Sdn Bhd were appointed as subcontractors for the fabrication and supply of segmental box girder jobs for the Kelana Jaya line.
-Phase 1 for the extension was to be from Kelana Jaya via the depot to The Summit (now USJ 7) while Phase 2 is from The Summit to Putra Heights.
+Phase 1 of the extension was to be from Kelana Jaya via the depot to The Summit (now USJ 7) while Phase 2 is from The Summit to Putra Heights.

-Construction works on the Kelana Jaya line extension project are targeted to accelerate at the end of March 2011, with commencement of structural works, subject to approval from state government and local authorities.
-By April 2014, the 17.4 km LEP was more than two thirds completed.
-12 stations with seven having park-and-ride facilities will be on the extension.
+Construction works on the Kelana Jaya line extension project are targeted to accelerate at the end of March 2011, with the commencement of structural works, subject to approval from the state government and local authorities.
+By April 2014, the 17.4 km LEP was more than two-thirds completed.
+12 stations, with seven having park-and-ride facilities, will be on the extension.